DataDog/dd-apm-test-agent/README.md

 - `DD_SUPPRESS_TRACE_PARSE_ERRORS` [`false`]: Set to `"True"` to disable span parse errors when decoding handled traces.
 When disabled, errors will not be thrown for metrics incorrectly placed within the meta field, or other type errors related to span tag formatting/types.
 Can also be set using the `--suppress-trace-parse-errors=True` option.

+- `SNAPSHOT_REMOVED_ATTRS` [`""`]: The attributes to remove from spans in snapshots.
+This is useful for removing attributes that are not relevant to the test case. **Note that removing `span_id` is not permitted to allow span ordering to be maintained.**

 ## API